 In 2014, Seasource Group began collaborating with established filmmakers Todd Tinkham and Ben Turney to create a web series profiling some of our state’s most remarkable ocean conservationists.
 We’ve uncovered a tightly connected community of powerhouses who support one another through thick and thin (mostly thin).
-Despite endless policy blows to marine mammal protections, petitions to allow offshore oil drilling and fracking, and repeals on clean water and air protections, they banter and persevere with joy and sparkle.
+Despite endless policy blows to marine mammal protections, petitions to allow seismic testing and offshore oil drilling and fracking, & repeals on clean water and air protections, they banter and persevere with joy and sparkle.

 A tiny handful of the leaders who’ve fallen under our lens include:

-Keith Rittmaster, one of the world’s top whale and dolphin researchers.
+Keith Rittmaster, one of the world’s most dedicated and joyful whale and dolphin researchers.
 Born to be wild, Keith rides around Beaufort, NC on a motorbike bedecked by a decorative shark fin.
-He’s usually heading to work in a tiny trailer-lab with no running water.
-It’s only a slight exaggeration to say that his office might as well be in the middle of the Amazon.
-This year, he procured a portajohn, a boon for work conditions there at the Cape Lookout Studies Program.
-The MacGuyvering he and volunteer, Josh Summers have undertaken to safely catalog and store giant whale bones and skeletons demonstrates unparalleled genius.
-Fortunately, their tiny space is temporary.
-Help Keith and his colleagues progress beyond the portalet by donating to their bricks and mortar Cetacean Education Center project!
+He’s usually heading to work at his Cape Lookout Studies Program lab in the woods.
+Guitar solos flow from the stereo as he and biologist, Josh Summers ingeniously MacGuyver mechanisms for safely cataloguing and storing giant whale bones and skeletons.
+Help Keith and his colleagues learn more, teach us more, and conserve more by donating here.

 Bonnie Monteleone, another marine motorcycle maven and also Executive Director of the Plastic Ocean Project.
-Bonnie is an artist turned scientist who travels the globe removing plastics from the sea.
+Bonnie is an artist-turned-scientist who travels the globe removing plastics from the sea.
 She incorporates some of this into large-scale art installations used for educating school children about wildlife, environmental, and public health impacts of global garbage.
-She’s also collaborating with PK Clean to convert ocean plastics to fuel using a newly efficient closed-loop conversion system.
+She’s also collaborating with PK Clean to convert ocean plastics to fuel using a closed-loop conversion system.
 Get involved!

 Ginger Taylor, a psychotherapist who spends most of her free time volunteering on turtle conservation efforts.
 In partnership with Plastic Ocean Project, Ginger launched the Ocean-friendly Establishment (OFE) Certification program, which offers incentives to locally-owned businesses who adopt one or more sustainability practices.
 In under three years, Ginger recruited more than 80 enterprises all along our NC shoreline.
 Apply for your own OFE certification!